H12345555/LifeExp-by-Country/README.md

 - <u>**Density Plot:**</u><br>
     - Compare distribution shapes with mean/median lines by country
 - <u>**Bar Chart:**</u><br>
-    - Displays life expectancy values by year, grouped by country<br>
+    - Displays life expectancy values by year, grouped by country

-The following is an explanation of the .jpg epxports and their contents:
 - <u>**LIFE.png:**</u><br>
     - **Top left:**<br>
         Contians 3 subplots (one for each country) showing the escalations in the mean life expectancies over time for each country.